dashaageikina/data-science-portfolio/README.md

 # Research and Data Science Portfolio - Dasha Ageikina*

-*Dasha is my preferred name but my legal first name is Daria.

 ## Research papers

 **[The Effects of Sociopolitical Pressure on Wildfire Suppression Efforts](https://github.com/dashaageikina/job-market-paper-data-pipeline)**